Welcome to the Department of Mathematics and Physics

-The faculty and staff of the Department of Engineering, Mathematics, and Physics are committed to excellence in teaching, research, service, and outreach.
+The faculty and staff of the Department of Mathematics and Physics are committed to excellence in teaching, research, service, and outreach.
 The programs within the Department lead to discovery, analysis, and dissemination of the knowledge of astronomy, computer science, engineering, mathematics, physics, and statistics.
 The Department provides a foundation in its disciplines for all graduate and undergraduate students as well as for teacher certification programs for mathematics and physical sciences majors.
 Our goals are to equip the graduates with the tools necessary to fully participate in a technological society and competitive global environment.
 The Department is committed to:

 - Transmit ideas and knowledge pertaining to disciplines within the Department through teaching, including active learning, and related activities.